zdravkov/kendo-docs/mobile/angular/sushi-angular-tutorial.md

 ---
-title: Building applications with Kendo UI Mobile and AngularJS
+title: "Building applications with Kendo UI Mobile and AngularJS"
-page_title: Tutorial: Building 'Sushi'
+page_title: "Tutorial: Building Sushi sample app"
-description: Tutorial: Building applications with Kendo UI Mobile and AngularJS
+description: "Tutorial: Building applications with Kendo UI Mobile and AngularJS"
 position: 2
 ---

 # Tutorial: Building applications with Kendo UI Mobile and AngularJS

 Since Q3 2014, Kendo UI includes AngularJS directives for the mobile Application and the mobile View, SplitView, and ModalView components.